SeeminglyScience/ScriptBlockDisassembler/README.md

 No. I don't know why you would, but don't.
 It relies heavily on implementation detail and will certainly break eventually.
 Maybe even with a minor release.

+This module should only really ever be used interactively for troubleshooting or exploration.

 The code is also bad.
 Please don't use any of it as an example of what you should do.

 ## Can I compile the C#?